 Trepanier’s prior state service includes being the Department’s Executive Assistant, a post he held twice.
 He was also a Division Administrator at the Wisconsin Department of Safety and Professional Services (formerly Regulation and Licensing).
 Additionally, he served as a Legislative Assistant to a former state legislator.

-Jenna Homburg was appointed by Secretary Scocos and serves as the Executive Assistant of the Wisconsin Department of Veterans Affairs.
+Kathy Marschman was appointed by Secretary Scocos and serves as the Assistant Deputy Secretary of the Wisconsin Department of Veterans Affairs.
 As a member of the senior management team, she serves as the chief legislative liaison and directs policy making and the Office of Public Affairs.